pamelaolney/makali/README.md

 # Makali

 ## Live your life on the edge.
-Post what you have done.
+Post activities you have done.
-Decide what you want to do.
+Decide what activities you want to do.

 This application validates users so that they are only able to edit the objects that they create.
 Uses embedded ruby html pages for views.